fltk/fltk/fluid/README_fl.txt

 as a command line tool to translate .fl files directly into source code.
 It can be integrated into build scripts and most IDEs as an external tool.

-.fl files describe a hierarchical graphical user interface for the 'fltk' library as a tree structure.
-Elements in the tree can be fltk widgets as well as functional components like classes, C++ functions, variables, etc. .
+.fl files describe a hierarchical graphical user interface for the 'FLTK' library as a tree structure.
+Elements in the tree can be FLTK Widgets as well as functional components like classes, C++ functions, variables, etc. .
 Fluid calls all elements in the hierarchy 'Type'.